mjturi/AIClubWorkshopsSpring21/workshop5/tensorflowAndNN.md

 ---
 layout: page
-title: Nueral Networks and Tensorflow
+title: Neural Networks and Tensorflow
 show_in_menu: false
 disable_anchors: true
 ---

 # Neural Netowrks with TensorFlow
-In this workshop we will be trainin a neural network, using tensorflow, to classify different clothing pieces in the fashion-mnist dataset.
+In this workshop we will be training a neural network, using tensorflow, to classify different clothing pieces in the fashion-mnist dataset.

 ## What is Tensorflow?
 ```Tensorflow(TF)``` is an open source library for numerical computation and machine learning.
 Initially when ```Tensorflow 1.0``` was released, it had a high learning curve do to its unconventional structure and un-pythonic syntax.
 This led to the release of ```Tensorflow 2.0``` which incorporated ```Keras```; a simple to use deep learning framework.
 Due to this change Tensorflow is now intuitive and easy to use.